Tony Barrell explains how his new book, ‘The Beatles on the Roof’, came together after a strange experience on the island of Madeira

 I do have a healthy scepticism that kicks in at times like this.
 It was simply coincidence that Banana’s decided to play this song as I entered the square, wasn’t it?
 Of course it was.
 The world contains countless millions of Beatles fans, and probably at least one of them worked at Banana’s.
 I’m certainly not going to be so gullible and deluded as to claim that this was the ghost of John Lennon singing directly to me.

 And yet… And yet… Despite all of that sensible thinking, I was too superstitious to enter the pub and ask why they were playing rooftop music: it might have destroyed the magic.
 And that magical moment in Madeira did change me.
 When I returned home, I resumed my rooftop project with renewed vigour and excitement.
 I was inspired again.
 And with the inspiration came the lucky breaks: the new discoveries, and the unexpected replies from Savile Row people.
 Suddenly the book, a celebration of an extraordinary day in our cultural history, developed a life of its own.
+And I was ecstatic when, in 2017, it became the first book ever published about the Beatles’ rooftop concert.

 I’m going back to Madeira very soon.
 Who knows what it will inspire me to do next time?
 It’s one of the places I’ll remember all my life. ♦